gered/AppleWirelessKeyboard/README.md

 Bug Fixes
 ---------

-* Settings are now saved.
+* Config settings are now saved.
 When you re-open the tool your last settings will still be there.
 * The system tray icon now disappears when the tool is closed and the tool now closes properly (the "WPF way").